Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 II - Remain STS (Shoulder to Shoulder) at all times.
 Ask for permission before going AFK (Away From Keyboard).

-III - Follow all orders given to you by a Facility Director+ or Co-Host unless they ask you to break the rules.
+III - Follow all orders given to you by a Co-Host or Helper unless they ask you to break the rules.
 You must call me, my Co-Host, and Helpers by our ranks at all times.

 IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Facility Director+ for assistance.

 V - You must be respectful to everyone at all times.
-Not following this will result in removal from the fugitive recovery protocol.
+Not following this will result in removal from this fugitive recovery protocol.

 VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this fugitive recovery protocol.
-Trolling or not using grammar will result in a strike or instant removal of this fugitive recovery protocol.
+Any violation will result in a strike or instant removal from this FRP.

 VII - Usage of any commands to get an advantage or find out where the fugitives are hiding is prohibited.